OOM in a parallel program launched through srun

-A common problem on our systems is for a user job to run a node out of memory or to use more than its allocated share of memory if the node is shared with other jobs.
+A common problem on our systems is that a user's job causes a node out of memory or uses more than its allocated memory if the node is shared with other jobs.

 If your job requests less than a full node, for example,

-In the world of high performance computing, swapping is almost always undesirable.
+In the world of high-performance computing, swapping is almost always undesirable.
 If your program does a lot of swapping, it will spend most of its time doing disk I/O and won’t get much computation done.
-You should consider the suggestions below.
+Swapping is not supported at OSC.
+Please consider the suggestions below.